-- A student must be enrolled in the course in order to be eligible to take the exam, except in the case of CAP for AP tests; - The student must earn a "C" or higher in order for the school to purchase a test for that student, except in the case of CAP for AP tests; - CAP students and home-schooled students who are not enrolled through Clay Virtual Academy but wish to take an exam may do so at a non-refundable fee (the cost of the test at that time).
+- A student must be enrolled in the course in order to be eligible to take the exam; - The student must earn a "C" or higher in order for the school to purchase a test for that student; - Home-schooled students who are not enrolled through Clay Virtual Academy but wish to take an exam may do so at a non-refundable fee (the cost of the test at that time).
 Checks must be made payable to the "School District of Clay County."

-Dual Enrollment - Students, who qualify for Dual Enrollment may take certain college classes from specified institutions and receive high school and college credit.
+Dual Enrollment - Seniors and underclassmen such as gifted students, who qualify for Dual Enrollment may take certain college classes from specified institutions and receive high school and college credit.
 These classes have no tuition fees and books are provided free of charge.
 This includes home school students who enroll through Clay Virtual Academy.
 Please contact your high school guidance office for eligibility requirements and specific information.
-These courses may be taken either on or off the high school campus for credit.
+These courses may be taken either on or off the high school campus for credit (3 semester hours = $\frac{1}{2}$ credit, 6 semester hours = 1 credit).
 Courses taken on the college campus may be taken during the day or evening.
 Students may be released for the courses from the high school campus since these courses would be considered part of their daily schedule.
 Dual Enrollment courses shall not be combined with any other course.

-Early Admissions - Early admissions is a form of dual enrollment permitting high school students to enroll in college or career courses on a full-time basis.
-As with all dual enrollment programs, students earn both high school and college/career credits for courses completed.
-Career early admissions is a form of career dual enrollment through which eligible secondary students enroll full time in a career center or a Florida College System institution in postsecondary programs leading to industry certifications, as listed in the CAPE Postsecondary Industry Certifications Funding List pursuant to s.
-1008.44.
+Early Admissions - Seniors and gifted underclassmen who qualify for early admission are fulltime students in a college or university and receive both high school and college credit.
 These students are entitled under rule and law to all rights and privileges allowed for all seniors included, but not limited to, participation in class activities (i.e. grad night, prom, etc.), rank in class, and eligibility for class Valedictorian or Salutatorian.